AngelRodRo/init-prototype-project/README.md

 For defined some urls o some static assets, it's necessary to create some node env variables, for example:
 - **NODE_ENV:** it will useful for defined in what environment is running.
 - **OTHER_ENV_VARIABLES:** We can defined some other variables for some services.
 Example: amazon, google, etc. In order to organize each service according to the environment need.

+# Versioning

+A good software development process is about apply changes with an order.
+Identifying each change and resolving a new version according to the change, in that way we can get a historic records of each deployment and major/minor change.

+Semantic Version (https://semver.org/) is a good approach for get a versioning process according to our needs.

 # Sample Projects